Indigenous Creators You Should Be Following on TikTok

 From showing off Indigenous regalia to educating people on shared histories, these Indigenous content creators deserve an instant follow.

-Today marks the 25th annual National Indigenous Peoples Day in Canada, a time to celebrate the richness of Indigenous culture while recognizing there is still much work that needs to be done in regards to reconciliation.
+This week marks the second National Day for Truth and Reconciliation, a time to remember the continued damage that the residential schools did to Indigenous peoples in Canada — and to celebrate the richness of Indigenous culture in the face of seemingly insurmountable odds.
 Through fashion, music and comedy (among other things), Indigenous content creators have been educating people through their social media platforms — and we can’t get enough.
 To help you get started, here is a list of five creators who are amplifying Indigenous stories through their lived experiences and sharing it on TikTok.

 Marika Sila (@thatwarriorprincess)